Project News

 EPA Grant

 The EPA has funded Dr. Qin Qian’s project titled, “Conjunctive Deployment of Distributed Stormwater Infiltration and Bioretention Infrastructures to Mitigate Flooding and Related Non-point Source Pollution in Beaumont and Port Arthur, Texas.”
-Two green infrastructure systems will be built –– one of the two locations will be on campus at Lamar University and the other will be in Port Arthur.
+Two green infrastructure systems were built –– one of the two locations is on campus at Lamar University and the other is in Port Arthur.
 We hope to extend the research project to national infrastructure databases and build educational and outreach programs.

 epa-grant-soil-boring-port-arthur